levonet/action-config-level/README.md

 ### `output_properties`

-Output each property of the object as json.
+Output each property of the object as JSON.

 Default: `false`.